renatoam/misscupcake-server/docs/interfaces-draft.md

 }

-// On updating, when updating product to 0, use delete product interface UpdateCartRequestDTO {
+// On updating, when updating product to 0, use delete product export interface UpdateCartRequestDTO {
-  cartId: string
+  accountId: string
-  products: CartProductRequest[]
+  cartItems: BareItemDTO[]
 }

 // On deleting the last product, delete the cart as well